 Plymouth Rock is located in Pilgrim Memorial State Park, near the Mayflower II and the Brewster Gardens.
 The park has picturesque views of Plymouth Harbor and the Mayflower II.

 Most people who see Plymouth Rock are disappointed with the small size, but it is still viewed by more than 1 million people per year.
 There isn’t any evidence Plymouth Rock was the actual stepping stone for the Pilgrims but it was identified for being the spot by Thomas Faunce whose father arrived in Plymouth on the original Mayflower.

-- There are plenty of Bed and Breakfast or hotels to stay in if you plan to stay overnight.
+There are plenty of Bed and Breakfast or hotels to stay in if you plan an overnight visit.